-Requirements for submitting ESG applications to H4H staff by July 20, 2022, at 2 PM are as follows:
+Requirements for submitting ESG applications to H4H staff by September 27, 2023, at 2 PM are as follows:

-- Applicants for noncompetitive funding will submit their completed HCD 2021 ESG noncompetitive application downloaded from eCivis - Applicants for competitive funding will submit their completed HCD 2021 ESG competitive application downloaded from eCivis - For agencies who have received ESG funding in the past two years, please submit a separate narrative and supporting data indicating: - 1.
+- Applicants for noncompetitive funding will submit their completed HCD 2023 ESG noncompetitive application downloaded from eCivis - Applicants for competitive funding will submit their completed HCD 2021 ESG competitive application downloaded from eCivis - For agencies who have received ESG funding in the past two years, please submit a separate narrative and supporting data indicating: - 1.
 Amount of each of your most recent two ESG awards - 2.
 Amount expended from each of your most recent two ESG awards - 3.
 Number of persons and households served by each of your most recent two ESG awards.

-Applicants do not need to submit the following attachments on July 20, 2022, as H4H staff will prepare them:
+Applicants do not need to submit the following attachments on September 27, 2023, as H4H staff will prepare them:

-- Certification of CoC Approval for Applicant - Homeless Management Information System (HMIS report) CoC 2021 Outcomes by Race and Ethnicity - Stella report CoC 2021 Outcomes by Race and Ethnicity - Need for Funds Documentation and Certification (PIT & HIC) - Activities attachments - HMIS performance report attachments (note that comparable database reports for DV must be provided by applicant agency) - CoC's ESG Written Standards - Coordinated Entry Policies and Procedures.
+- Certification of CoC Approval for Applicant - Homeless Management Information System (HMIS report) CoC 2022 Outcomes by Race and Ethnicity - Stella report CoC 2022 Outcomes by Race and Ethnicity - Need for Funds Documentation and Certification (PIT & HIC) - Activities attachments - HMIS performance report attachments (note that comparable database reports for DV must be provided by applicant agency) - CoC's ESG Written Standards - Coordinated Entry Policies and Procedures.

-Again, complete applications with all attachments are due in the HCD eCivis Grants Network by 5pm on Wednesday, August 17, 2022.
-Please see the State ESG program website for complete details on what you must submit to HCD
+Again, complete applications with all attachments are due in the HCD eCivis Grants Network by 3pm on Monday, October 16, 2023, 3 PM.
+Please see the State ESG program website for complete details on what you must submit.